BertovDev/My-pokedex/README.md

 # My-pokedex
-Interactive Pokedex and pokemon team made with JavaScript , NodeJs , PokApi ,  Axios , Express.js , MongoDb , Ejs
+Interactive Pokedex and pokemon team made with JavaScript , NodeJs , PokApi ,  Axios , Express.js , MongoDb , Mongoose , Ejs
 ******************************************************************************************************************
 How to Run it
 * In any Bash to start the server